amykatherines/PyBer_Analysis/README.md

 ### Total Weekly Fares by City Type

-We charted out the total fare amounts each week by city type over a 4-month period at the beginning of the year 2019.
-Viewing the data over time, we can evaluate if there are significant changes in the amounts earned over time as well as how each city type compares with the others.
+We charted out the total fare amounts each week by city type over a 4-month period in 2019.
+Viewing the data over time, we can evaluate if there are significant changes in the amounts earned every week as well as how each city type compares with the others.
 Below is the chart rendered to show Fares over Time for each City Type:

 ![Fare Summary](/analysis/PyBer_fare_summary.png)